jantleon/tidytuesday/README.md

 # Tidy Tuesday
-Compilation of my commitments to Tidy Tuesday
+Compilation of my contributions to Tidy Tuesday